 At Heath Hayes, we seek to meet the unmet needs of all the children.
 The Relational Care Team oversee the children who require more nurture and care.
-Part of this approach consists of a combination of restorative practice, alongside the simple sequence of the three R's and the RCT StaRrs Framework.
+Part of this approach consists of a combination of restorative practice, alongside the simple sequence of the three R's.